 IN CHRIST, IT IS CERTAIN THAT GOD WILL “PERFECT, ESTABLISH, STRENGTHEN, AND SETTLE” US.
 But that will come at the end of our earthly lives.
 God will do these things, Peter wrote, “after you have suffered a while.”
 Right now, a character-building process is going on, and we should be patient while it is running its course.

-REPENTANCE.
-As hard as it can be at times, the continuation of this world allows us the time we need to repent of our sins.
-And it is not only the additional time that benefits us, but the hardness of our sojourn ENCOURAGES us to repent.
-For most of us, repentance is not a one-time occurrence; it is a PROCESS.
-By a SEQUENCE of events, God is teaching us repentance, and the process can’t be rushed.
+Repentance.
+As hard as this world can be at times, its continuation allows us the time we need to repent of our sins.
+And it is not only the additional time that benefits us, but the hardness of our sojourn encourages us to repent.
+For most of us, repentance is not a one-time occurrence; it is a process.
+By a sequence of events, God is teaching us repentance, and the process can’t be rushed.

 “From the bitterness of disease man learns the sweetness of health” (Spanish Proverb).